 The Council capitalised redundancy costs and pension strain costs occurring in 2011/12 from the post reductions.
 This earmarked reserve was created to fund those costs that could not be capitalised.
 The earmarked reserve has been used to fund the redundancy costs and the full three year costs of retirement for 2012/13 post reductions.
-The reserve was increased by £1.8m approved in the Finance and Performance Report for quarter 3 and the remaining balance will be used to fund retirement and redundancy costs granted in 2013/14.
+The remaining balance will be used to fund retirement and redundancy costs in 2013/14 and 2014/15.